xxc3nsoredxx/misc-utils/README.md

 A bash script to filter the config file for the Gentoo package `sys-kernel/linux-firmware`.
 Parses the output of `modinfo` for each module given by `lsmod` for required firmware files.
+I recommend rebooting after updating the package so that any new firmware files get loaded and are found by the script.
-Re-emerges the package at the end.
+Re-emerges the package at the end (which will clean up any installed but unused firmware files from the system).

 ### Requirements